 Health professionals just can’t seem to make up their minds about coffee.
 Is it good or really bad for you?
 They have been arguing about the pros and cons of coffee drinking for at least half a century.
-A few studies bolster the claims that it can be beneficial.
+Increasingly, researchers are reporting that coffee drinkers are less likely to develop heart disease.